QRCS-CORP/QSC/README.md

 - **Block Ciphers:**
   - *AES:* Supports modes such as CBC, CTR, and ECB.
-  - *RCS:* An authenticated stream cipher based on wide-block Rijndael and KMAC.

 - **Stream Ciphers:**
+  - *RCS:* An authenticated stream cipher based on wide-block Rijndael and KMAC/QMAC.
+  - *CSX:* A ChaCha-based authenticated cipher using 64-bit integers, 512-bit keys, and KMAC authentication.
   - *ChaChaPoly20:* ChaCha-based stream cipher.
-  - *CSX:* A ChaCha-based authenticated cipher using 64-bit integers, 512-bit keys, and KMAC authentication.

 ### Hash Functions and MACs